midnight-mira/SuperCert--Transcript-Verification-System-for-Engineering-Colleges-using-Blockchain/README.md

 **TO DO**
 1. Fix automatic conversion chainlink contract.
-2. Add Struct and map both the hash and sender for preventing duplicate charges.
+2. Add mappings to link the CID's with the account of the verifier to efficiently utilize single transaction.
-3. Add mappings to link the CID's with the account of the verifier to efficiently utilize single transaction.
+3. Add code to download the document on verifier's device.
-4. Add code to download the document on verifier's device.
+4. Create a local IPFS node.